deepyr/DutchSwap/docs/community/contributing.rst

 Ways to contribute
 ==================

-Dutch Swap community-driven free and open source project.
+Dutch Swap is a community-driven and open source project.
-There are many ways to contribute to such an open project, making it possible for everybody to bring something positive to the community, regardless of their skill set:
+There are many ways to contribute to the DutchSwap project, it's as much about the code as it is the community.
+Here are some way to get involved regardless of your skill set:

--  **Be part of the community.** The best way to contribute to Dutch Swap and help it become ever better is simply to use the auctions and promote it by word-of-mouth, blog posts, tutorials, videos, test contracts or free crypto events, support on the forums, Discord, etc. Participate!
+-  **Be part of the community.** The best way to contribute to DutchSwap and help us grow is simply to use the auctions and promote the experience by word-of-mouth, blog posts, tutorials, videos, test contracts, support on the forums, Discord.
+You get the point.
-   Being a user and advocate helps spread the word about DutchSwap, which has no marketing budget and can therefore only rely on its community to become more mainstream.
+   Being a user and advocate helps spread the word about DutchSwap, which has no marketing budget and relies on its community for adoption.

--  **Make auctions.** It's no secret that, to convince new projects and especially the industry at large that Dutch Swap is a relevant market player, we need auctions to be made with Dutch Swap.
-We know that framework has a lot of potential, both for ERC20s, but given its young age we still lack big sale that will draw attention to Dutch Swap.
-So keep working on your awesome projects, each new project that gets auctioned increases our credibility!
+-  **Make auctions.** It's our main focus to convince new projects and especially the industry at large that DutchSwap and Dutch auctions are a relevant option - We need auctions to be made with Dutch Swap.
+We know that the framework has a lot of potential and just needs usage to draw attention to Dutch Swap.
+So keep working on your awesome projects, and if you find a project looking for a better method of price discovery for their token - send them our way!

+-  **Donate.** Dutch Swap is an open sourced project, but it can still benefit from user donations for many things.
+   Most importantly, we use donation money to hire core developers so they can work full-time on the protocol.
+Full-tme development has been very beneficial to the project so far and ensures a quality product on first offering.
+   If you want to donate
+   some tokens to the project, check `our website <https://dutchswap.com/>`_ for details.

--  **Get involved in the development.** This can be by contributing code via pull requests, testing the contracts directly on chain or on the git *master* branch, report bugs or suggest enhancements on the issue tracker, improve the official documentation (both the class reference and tutorials) and its translations.
+-  **Get involved in the development.** Developers of all levels can help improve DutchSwap.
+   This can be by contributing code via pull requests, testing the contracts directly on chain or on the git *master* branch, reporting bugs or suggesting enhancements on the issue tracker, improve the official documentation (both the class reference and tutorials) and its translations.
+Our development team would love to have you on board.
    The following sections will cover each of those "direct" ways of contributing.

--  **Donate.** Dutch Swap is a open sourced project, but it can still benefit from user donations for many things.
-   Most importantly, we also used donation money to hire core developers so they can work full-time on the protocol.
-Even with a low monthly wage, we need a steady donation income to continue doing this, which has been very beneficial to the project so far.
-So if you want to donate some tokens to the project, check `our website <https://dutchswap.com/>`_ for details.

 Contributing code
 -----------------